autumnmarceau/glitchlette/_posts/2025-08-01-every-rat-photo-behind-the-scenes.md

 The Shop with No Name was actually the Shop That Didn't Exist.

-It hit us that the whole experience may have been some kind of curse.
-The axe, mysterious in origin, came from a place that per any public record, did not exist.
-While in our possession, we almost died.
-Granted, our chances of being taken out by a sleeper wave were the same without the axe, but whose to say its infernal aura didn't contribute.
+It hit us that the whole experience may have been some kind of curse we'd placed on ourselves.
+The axe, mysterious in origin, came from a place that according to public record did not exist, and while it was in our possession, we almost died.
+Granted, our chances of being taken out by a sleeper wave were the same without the axe, but whose to say its infernal aura didn't contribute?

 Whether the poltergeist plotted our demise or protected us from it is TBD.
 We're terrified to get rid of the axe either way.
 It currently lives in the trunk of Jaz's car, for safekeeping.